 There could be a few potential outcomes of this search.

 In the most simple and straightforward path, we will find exactly one matching contact.

 However, it's also possible that we find two or more matching contacts.
 In that case, it would be really great if Siri can help ask the user to pick one from the candidate list.

 It's also possible that we find no matching contacts at all.

 And in that case, we would also like Siri to tell user about it so that the user may pick a different recipient value.
 So after having a recipient, we also need content.

 So in this case, we simply need a value in order to proceed.

-really like Siri to help us to prompt users for a content.
+If the user simply hasn't provided a content then we would really like Siri to help us to prompt users for a content.